MoinA0529/Game-of-Blocks/Assignments/Assignment-2/README.md

 * Open the [Remix IDE](https://remix.ethereum.org/) and create a new *.*sol* file.

-* Copy and Paste the code present inside *assgn2.sol* in *a2.sol* and compile the code, we will refer this file as a2.sol.
+* Copy and Paste the code present inside *assgn2.sol* in *loan.sol* and compile the code, we will refer this file as loan.sol.

 * Download [Ganache GUI](https://www.trufflesuite.com/ganache) on your machine.
 Ganache helps you to test the smart contract on a private ethereum blockchain.